TimmaLabs/NetsExample/docs/deployment-checklist.md

   * `2.
 Connections` -> `Host IP Address = 91.102.24.142` (might be different in Sweden?)
   * `2.
 Connections` -> `Host Port = 9670`
   * `3.
 Cashier` -> `Cashier = No`

+Then connect the payment terminal to the Internet via the Ethernet cable, that is, plug in the Ethernet cable to the payment terminal and a nearby router/switch.
+The merchant should have an Ethernet cable available as it's typically provided by Nets together with the payment terminal.

 ### How do I update/check the version of the payment terminal software?